bigmlcom/python/docs/index.rst

 you can set the `sample_rate` as before to create the training dataset and use the `out_of_bag` option to assign the complementary subset of data to the test dataset.
-If you set the `seed` argument to a value of your choice, you will ensure a determinist sampling, so that each time you execute this call you will get the same datasets as a result and they will be complementary:
+If you set the `seed` argument to a value of your choice, you will ensure a deterministic sampling, so that each time you execute this call you will get the same datasets as a result and they will be complementary:

 .. code-block:: python